loki3/flexagonator/idyll/readme.md

 * at a command prompt, switch into the idyll subdirectory of flexagonator and type `idyll`

-Note: Until Flexagonator is packaged as modules, you'll first need to build it and paste the resulting build/out.js file into the bottom of idyll/components/flexagon.js file.
+Note: Until Flexagonator is packaged as modules, you'll first need to build it and paste the resulting build/out.js file into the bottom of various files in idyll/components: explorer.js, flexagon.js, pinchgraph.js, and unfolded.js.